KRR-Oxford/HierarchyTransformers/README.md

 ## Datasets

-Datasets for training and evaluating HiTs are available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10511042), including those constructed from:
+Datasets for training and evaluating HiTs are available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10511042).

-- WordNet
-- SNOMED CT
-- Schema.org
-- FoodOn
-- DOID

 ## License